Ldpe2G/PCANet/README.md

 PCANet
 ======

-rewrite the matlab code of pcanet into c++
+rewrite the matlab code of pcanet into c++ and using openmp to reduce the run time.

 PCANet: A Simple Deep Learning Baseline for Image Classification?